Trout’s 40th homer, 4 hits propel Angels past White Sox 8-7

+Mike Trout is not most hitters, and he blasted it off the fake rock pile beyond center field at the Big A for the latest milestone homer in what’s shaping up to be his best power season yet.

+“I like that,” Trout said with a grin.
+“I like it down.
+I think everybody knows that.”

-ANAHEIM, Calif.
-(AP) — Mike Trout went 4 for 4, scored four runs and hit his AL-leading 40th homer, and Andrew Heaney pitched seven innings of four-hit ball in the Los Angeles Angels’ 8-7 victory over the Chicago White Sox on Thursday night.
+Trout went 4 for 4, scored four runs and hit his AL-leading 40th homer, and Andrew Heaney pitched seven innings of four-hit ball in the Los Angeles Angels’ 8-7 victory over the Chicago White Sox on Thursday night.

-Trout put a solo shot off Reynaldo Lopez (7-10) into the fake rock pile beyond center field in the third inning, keeping pace with the Dodgers’ Cody Bellinger for the overall major league homers lead and reaching another franchise milestone.
+Trout turned a good, low pitch from Reynaldo Lopez (7-10) into a homer in the third inning, and he kept pace with the Dodgers’ Cody Bellinger for the overall major league homers lead.

-The two-time AL MVP became the fastest player to 40 homers in Angels history and the fifth-fastest in the majors in this century by reaching the mark in 123 games — 13 fewer than Troy Glaus needed for the Halos in 2000.
+He also reached another franchise milestone: The two-time AL MVP became the fastest player to 40 homers in Angels history and the fifth-fastest in the majors in this century by reaching the mark in 123 games — 13 fewer than Troy Glaus needed for the Halos in 2000.

+“It’s pretty cool, pretty special,” Trout said.
+“I’ve just got to keep it going, finish strong and see where it all goes.”

+Trout is checking the homer race occasionally to see how Bellinger, Christian Yelich and Pete Alonso are slugging.

 The Angels took an 8-3 lead into the ninth, but nearly blew it by allowing five hits.
 James McCann had an RBI triple off Trevor Cahill before Welington Castillo hit a two-run homer off Hansel Robles.

-Robles gave up another one-out single, but struck out Ryan Goins with a runner on second to earn his 17th save.
+Robles gave up another one-out single, but struck out Ryan Goins with a runner on second to earn his 17th save in the opener of a four-game weekend series between two big-city AL clubs sitting well outside the playoff race in mid-August.

-Trout reached base five times, emphatically snapping an 0-for-11 mini-slump with four consecutive hits before drawing a four-pitch walk in the eighth.
+“The guys didn’t quit,” Chicago manager Rick Renteria said.
+“Had the potential tying run on second base in the ninth.
+After being down the way we were, I tip my hat to my guys for continuing to fight.”

-Justin Upton hit a three-run homer and drove in four runs, and David Fletcher hit a tiebreaking two-run single as the Angels earned their fourth win in six games.
+Upton drove in four runs and David Fletcher hit a tiebreaking two-run single as the Angels earned their fourth win in six games.

-José Abreu hit two homers for the White Sox in the opener of a four-game weekend series between two big-city AL clubs sitting well outside the playoff race in mid-August.

 Heaney (2-3) yielded three runs in his first victory since June, striking out six and walking none in his second start back from a shoulder injury.
-He retired the first 10 White Sox, followed by eight more in a row after Abreu’s two-run shot in the fourth.
+He retired the first 10 White Sox, followed by eight more in a row.

-Abreu also led off the seventh with a homer, his 26th of the season.

-Trout scored from second on a bases-loaded single by Fletcher in the fifth.

-Upton then connected for his eighth homer immediately after second baseman Yolmer Sanchez bobbled Shohei Ohtani’s grounder, which would have ended the sixth inning.
+Upton connected for his eighth homer immediately after second baseman Yolmer Sanchez bobbled Shohei Ohtani’s grounder, which would have ended the sixth inning.

 Lopez yielded nine hits and five runs while pitching into the sixth inning of his first loss in four starts.